-Putting together an anthology like this takes a lot of engaged and knowledgeable people.
-First and foremost a big thanks to all the authors, for writing and sharing their knowledge and experiences.
-A special thanks also to Eva Palmqvist for being part of planning, reading and commenting, and to Zanne Domoney-Lyttle for doing an amazing job proofreading.
+This second, revised and expanded, edition of For Better for Worse was made possible thanks to the great commitment from a number of people.
+First and foremost a big thanks to all the authors for sharing knowledge and important experiences.
+Thanks also to Niklas Eklöv and Kristina Patring at SMC for advice, and Zanne Domoney-Lyttle for doing an amazing job proofreading.

-ISBN 91-85141-25-9
+ISBN 978-91-85141-27-2